 Storing Leftovers

-Wrap leftover pound cake tightly in plastic wrap or keep it in an airtight container at room temperature for up to 3 days.
-The strawberry icing will keep the cake moist, but storing uncovered can dry it out quickly.
+Wrap leftover cake tightly in plastic wrap or store it in an airtight container to retain moisture and avoid drying out.
+It will keep fresh at room temperature for up to three days, perfect if you want to savor it slowly.

 Freezing